AMDB900/League-of-Legends-Challenger-Grandmaster-Outcome-Predictor/README.md

 - Flask-WTF
 - WTForms
 - Secrets
+Device Specifications:
+- At base, **game_data_predictor.ipynb** requires a CUDA gpu but this can be easily changed to cpu by replacing torch.device("cuda"); "cuda" to "cpu"
 # How to Run
 - Open powershell prompt and use command: **cd** path/to/front-end
 - Use command: flask --app front_end.py --debug run